-2 From 2018, the methodology of measuring the complaints has changed.
+From 2018, the methodology of measuring the complaints has changed.
 Besides written complaints, the company has also included a target to reduce complaints from phone conversations.
+"Repeated customer contact" is a repeated contact by the same client if the main topic of the contact remains the same.